jamesrcounts/jamesrcounts.com/_posts/2019-10-14-azdo-safe-terraform-pipelines.md

 {% gist c854e1b2bcc2d7208ca2844a758d95ab terraform-plan.sh %}

 This script follows the same pattern as the init script.
 Terraform receives credentials from the injected environment secrets, suppresses interactive input, and calls `plan` with an `-out` parameter to save the plan to a local file.
-Terraform has now calculated an specific plan--this is the crucial build artifact.
+Terraform has now calculated a specific plan--this is the crucial build artifact.
 The remainder of the pipeline packages this artifact into a format usable by the deployment stage.

 #### Package the Terraform config folder